The team has developed a set of content guides based in research for each core pillar.

+Version 2 of the TIPPS Program guide will be uploaded here in fall 2023.
 This guide gives school and district leaders, teachers, and other professional staff a comprehensive overview of trauma-informed schools.
 The guide provides background on adversity, trauma, and the role of schools by addressing the following questions:

 - What is childhood adversity and trauma?

 - How can schools help promote resilience and healing in students